Cheryl Reeve: Assistant coach roles

-Minnesota Lynx
+Minnesota Lynx head coach

 Reeve was named the head coach of the Minnesota Lynx on December 8, 2009.
-In her first season, the Lynx went 13-21, missing the playoffs.
+In her first season, the Lynx went 13–21, missing the playoffs.
 The team was hampered by injuries to Candice Wiggins and Seimone Augustus.
 At one point, a frustrated Reeve said bluntly, "We are a bad basketball team.
 It starts at the top.
 I have not been able to get them to understand defensively what we need to get done and, clearly, our offense is one of the worst in the league."

 The Lynx improved dramatically in 2011.
 With Wiggins and Augustus back healthy, and with the addition of rookie Maya Moore, the team got off to a quick start and did not falter throughout the regular season, finishing with a league-best 27–7 record.
 The dramatic turnaround earned Reeve the WNBA Coach of the Year Award in just her second year as a head coach at the professional level.
 The Lynx finished what they started, losing only one game in the playoffs en route to their first WNBA championship.

 Reeve took her team back to the playoffs in her third year.
 The team qualified for the playoffs after just 21 games, the fastest in franchise history.
 Reeve became the winningest coach in Lynx franchise history on August 26, 2012, with a win over the Atlanta Dream.
 The Lynx went on to lose to the Indiana Fever in the WNBA Finals.

 In 2013, Reeve and her staff coached the WNBA Western Conference All-Star Team, as the Lynx had won the conference championship the previous year.
-Reeve's squad included four Lynx players -- Seimone Augustus, Maya Moore, Rebekkah Brunson, and Lindsay Whalen.
+Reeve's squad included four Lynx players: Seimone Augustus, Maya Moore, Rebekkah Brunson, and Lindsay Whalen.
 Reeve's team ended up winning the game, 102–98.
-Reeve's team then swept through the playoffs, going 7-0 en route to their second championship under her leadership.
+Reeve's team then swept through the playoffs, going 7–0 en route to their second championship under her leadership.

-Reeve is currently the winningest coach in franchise history, both in terms of the number of won games and winning percentage, and by percentage the winningest coach in WNBA history.
+Reeve is the most successful coach in franchise history, both in terms of the number of games won and winning percentage, and also has the highest winning percentage in WNBA history.
 She won her 100th regular season game on June 2, 2014, in a victory over the San Antonio Stars.
 She won her 31st postseason game on September 30, 2016, in a semi-final victory over the Phoenix Mercury, to move into first place in WNBA history in playoff wins.

-Reeve was named the WNBA coach of the year by a panel of media representatives in 2016.

 In December 2017, Reeve was also promoted to the Lynx General Manager position.
+With her 2022 contract extension, Reeve moved from the general manager position to president of basketball operations.

-Reeve was named the AP coach of the year in 2020, as well as the WNBA Coach of the Year.
+Throughout her tenure, Reeve has won many accolades for her coaching.
+She was named WNBA Coach of the Year in 2011, 2016, 2020, and 2024.
+She was named the AP coach of the year in 2020 and 2024.
+Additionally, she was inducted into the Minnesota Sports Hall of Fame as part of the Class of 2023.